stellar/go/ingest/README.md

 ```

-### Ingesting a genesis ledger

 #### Footnotes

   1. The minimalist error handler (if `panic`king counts as "handling" an error) `panicIf` used throughout this tutorial is defined simply as:

 ```go
 func panicIf(err error) {